mblarsen/laravel-repository/README.md

 $relation->setDefaultWith(['comments']);
 ```

 _Aside: if you are building a public app (for your SPA or 3rd party) it is recommended that you wrap the result a `JsonResource`.
-This will give you control of what properties are exposed and will allow you to transform the data further._
+This will give you control of what properties are exposed and will allow you to transform the data further.
+[See resources section](#resources)._

 #### Filtering